 During the early part of the day, the current was not so strong as we had generally found it, but towards the evening it became very rapid, and was broken by numerous islands.
 We were gratified, as usual, with the sight of animals.
-The land on the West side is very irregular, but has the appearance of being a good beaver country; indeed, we saw some of those animals in the river.
-Wood is in great plenty, and several rivulets added their streams to the main river.
+The land on the west side is very irregular, but has the appearance of being a good beaver country; indeed, we saw some of those animals in the river.
+Wood is in great plenty, and several rivulets added their streams to to the main river.
 A goose was the only article of provision which we procured to-day.
-Smoke was seen, but at a great distance before us.
+Smoke was seen but at a great distance before us.

 Wednesday 15.
-The rain prevented us from continuing our route till past six in the morning, when our course was South-West by West three quarters of a mile; at which time we passed a river on the left, West by South two miles and an half.
+The rain prevented us from continuing our route till past six in the morning, when our course was south-west by west three quarters of a mile; at which time we passed a river on the left, west by south two miles and an half.
 The bank was steep, and the current strong.
-The last course continued one mile and an half, West-South-West two miles, where a river flowed in from the right, West by South one mile and an half, West-North-West one mile, and West by North two miles.
-Here the land takes the form of an high ridge, and cut our course, which was West for three miles, at right angles.
+The last course continued one mile and an half, west-south-west, two miles, where a river flowed in from the right, west by south, one mile and an half, west-north-west, one mile, and west by north two miles.
+Here the land takes the form of an high ridge, and cut our course, which was west for three miles, at right angles.
 We now completed the voyage of this day.

 In the preceding night the water rose upwards of two inches, and had risen in this proportion since our departure.
-The wind, which was West-South-West, blew very hard throughout the day, and with the strength of the current, greatly impeded our progress.
-The river, in this part of it, is full of islands; and the land, on the South or left side, is thick with wood.
+The wind, which was west-south-west, blew very hard throughout the day, and with the strength of the current, greatly impeded our progress.
+The river, in this part of it, is full of islands; and the land, on the south or left side, is thick with wood.
 Several rivulets also fall in from that quarter.
-At the entrance of the last river which we passed, there was a quantity of wood, which had been cut down by axes, and some by the beaver. however, was not made, in the opinion of my people, by any of the Indians with whom we were acquainted.
+At the entrance of the river which we passed, there was a quantity of wood, which had been cut down by axes, and some by the beaver.
+This fall, however, was not made, in the opinion of my people, by any of the Indians with whom we were acquainted.

-The land to the right is of a very irregular elevation and appearance, composed in some places of clay, and rocky cliffs, and others exhibiting strata of red, green, and yellow colours.
-Some parts, indeed, offer a beautiful scenery, in some degree similar to that which we passed on the second day of our voyage, and equally enlivened with the elk and the buffalo, who were feeding in great numbers, and unmolested by the hunter.
+The land to the right is of a very irregular elevation and appearance, composed in some places of clay, and rocky cliffs, and others exhibiting strata of red, green and yellow colours.
+Some parts, indeed, offer a beautiful scenery, in some degree similar to that which we passed on the second day of our voyage, and equally enlivened with the elk and the buffaloe, who were feeding in great numbers, and unmolested by the hunter.
 In an island which we passed, there was a large quantity of white birch, whose bark might be employed in the construction of canoes.